 Photo of Three Foxes Vineyards, Delaplane VA.
 Photo by John M / CC BY-NC-ND 2.0

 Three Fox Vineyards is a short drive from BOW.
 Here you can sample wines with dog and cat names and labels.
 The tasting room is a small building at the top of a hill.
 In the summer they set up a tent to serve the overflow of visitors.
 Surrounding the main house, you’ll find plenty of tables, chairs and sloping hills to enjoy a picnic with your dog.
 They even set up tables and chairs in the vines, so you can immerse yourself in the experience.
-Dogs are welcome on the patio and grounds**.
+Dogs are welcome in the tasting room, on the patio and grounds.

 Award Winning Wines: La Boheme Viognier, Piemontese Nebbiolo, Calabrese Pinot Grigio